 - FERPA does not prevent the third party from providing the advisor with information about the student.

 - The advisor rarely has information that the student can’t access.
 The student is almost always going to be the better source of information about his or her standing in classes during the semester.
 Helping the parent or family member understand what the student can access sometimes reduces the frequency of requests for FERPA-protected information.

 Assessment is tied to the learning objectives of your department or unit.
 In a nutshell, assessment should answer the question, “How do we know our advising practices are effective?”
-Assessment need not be an onerous task, but it is important to periodically review various elements of your advising.
-Specifically:
+It is important to regularly review various elements of your advising, such as:

-- Accuracy - When a new advisor joins your team, how is the advisor trained, supported, and evaluated?
+- Accuracy - When a new advisor joins your team, how are they trained, supported, and evaluated?
 This will have a substantial impact on that advisor’s ability to provide consistent and accurate advising to the student.

 - Availability - Students need advising throughout the year, not just during the peak registration periods.
-Do your students know how to reach their advisor(s), and when it is appropriate to do so?
+Do your students know how to reach advisors in your unit and when it is appropriate to do so?

-Most of us don’t have time to develop (or analyze) comprehensive questionnaires or survey instruments.
-In lieu of formalized assessment, take note of your most common student-related processes and consider how they relate to advising.
-For example, might strategic proactive advising reduce the need for course drops or repeats of foundational courses?
-You can also informally solicit feedback from students (advisees as well as student workers) on what they find useful or frustrating about the advising process.
-Ask students who are struggling in addition to the high achievers.
+- You can also informally solicit feedback from students (advisees as well as student workers) on what they find useful or frustrating.
+Ask students who are struggling in addition to high achievers.